 Do the sharks ever attack the cage?

 As a general rule no, they do not.
 We do not entice sharks into cages nor do we seek hard shark interactions.
 As some operations have unfortunately discovered sharks can be unforgiving if you do not adhere to strict shark diving protocols.
 We do, and it’s our foremost consideration when you dive with us.
 Expect very close passes within 12 inches at times.
-We run a cage free operation in the Bahamas but do have film and television cage systems for rent if needed.
+We run a cage free operation in the Bahamas and Fiji, but do have film and television cage systems for rent if needed.

-How big are the white sharks and tigers?
+How big are the sharks?

 Tigers in the Bahamas run from 10-15 feet in length and are primarily female.
 They can be shy at times but we work with them over a period of days at Tiger Beach until they, and our divers, reach a good comfort level.

 The bull sharks in Fiji can reach similar lengths…up to 15 feet.
 More than 40 have been known to be spotted at a time on our dives at the ‘Arena;’ a popular congregation site off Pacific Harbour.